Prospective & Admitted Students

 Will you be holding any open houses or information sessions for your MBA and MS programs?

 Yes!
 We will be holding open houses and information sessions virtually for the MBA and MS programs.
-Please check out our LeBow Admission Events website for upcoming webinars.
+Please view LeBow Admission Events for upcoming webinars.

 Will the COVID-19 pandemic have any effect on the admissions process for prospective or newly admitted graduate students?